Without data analysis, BI is pointless

 Ignorance prevails

 Van Beek: “Properly applied, data analysis is a very powerful weapon in the competitive struggle.
 I consider it the most important part of the Business Intelligence discipline.
 Intelligent, data-driven organizations analyze their data on a daily basis, allowing them to continuously improve their processes.
 The rest are just messing around.
 This is not meant to be disrespectful, but the reality.
 If you remove data analysis from BI or neglect it, BI is nothing and it’s better to stop.”
-Abramse also experiences the power of data analysis daily in his contacts with customers.
+Abramse also experiences the power of data analysis daily in his contact with customers.
 “Because there is still a lot of ignorance, you quickly reach an advantage if you invest in data analysis and data literacy of your people.
 Better products and services and better-trained employees will then provide a competitive advantage.”

 How do you select the right data analytics software?